Hiero's Journey

-On his journey he faces many dangers, including mutated humans, mutant beasts, pirates, and the evil forces of The Brotherhood of the Unclean, ancient enemies of the Eleveners, who are desperate to learn the secret of Hiero's mission and stop him from undoing their evil plans.
+On his journey, Hiero faces many dangers, including mutated humans, mutant beasts, pirates, and the evil forces of The Brotherhood of the Unclean, ancient enemies of the Eleveners, who are desperate to learn the secret of Hiero's mission and stop him from undoing their evil plans.

 Several reviewers note that the novel reflects Cold War sensibilities, including fears of a nuclear holocaust wiping out civilization.
 The presence of a Christian religious order is also reminiscent of the novel A Canticle for Leibowitz.

-Hiero's Journey was the first book in a planned trilogy, but only the sequel, The Unforsaken Hiero, was ever published.
+Hiero's Journey was the first book in a planned trilogy, with the sequel, The Unforsaken Hiero, published in January of 1983.

 Gary Gygax, co-creator of Dungeons & Dragons, credits Hiero's Journey as an influence on Dungeons & Dragons in Appendix N of the AD&D Dungeon Master's Guide.
 The novel is also credited as a direct influence for another TSR roleplaying game, the post-apocalyptic RPG Gamma World.